 8. Put Landing Page Forms Above the Fold

-Make sure your form is easily visible, and the visitor understands that in order to receive the offer you’re providing, filling out the form is essential.
+Make sure your form is easily visible, and the visitor understands that to receive the offer you’re providing, filling out the form is essential.

 Making your visitors scroll down is just another way to create friction.